 Instead of intervals, this program (after warmup) jumps right into fifteen minutes of straight workouts.
-It’s the same exercises (like push-ups, switch kicks, etc.) but without any break.
-You will be up and down and sweating.
+It’s the same exercises (like push-ups, switch kicks, etc.) but without any breaks.
+You will be up and down and sweating (and maybe yelling).

 I like Cardio Abs because it’s an intense abdominal workout without a single sit-up!
 Still, it’s fifteen minutes of crazy ab work, both standing up and sitting down.
 Your abs will be shaking by the time it’s all over.

 Core Cardio and Balance

-This is done after you’ve reached thirty days.
+This is done after you’ve reached the thirty day mark.
 You’re given a “recovery week” to prepare for an even bigger challenge.
 It’s a mix of cardio and isometric work.
 It’s not the easiest, but is a welcome relief compared to what is coming.

 Max Interval Circuit

-This is the start of the long Insanity workouts.
-And, it’s tough.
+This is the start of the long, intense Insanity workouts.
+And, they’re tough.
 Instead of two sets of interval exercises, now there are three.
 And, the length of each set has increased from two to three minutes.
 It’s similar in style to the previous workouts, but in Max Interval Circuit, the exercises are more varied and tougher.

 Max Interval Plyo

 Like the first plyo, it’s a tough mix of cardio plyometric exercises that will leave your legs burning.
 Except this time it approaches sixty minutes of hell (fun?).
-Make it through this and you’ll be really sore.
-But, the results are amazing.
+Make it through this and you’ll be really sore (but with a better body).

 Like Pure Cardio, Max Conditioning is an intense cardio workout with fewer rest breaks.
 If you can make it through this workout without stopping and pausing the DVD, then you’ve come a long way.
 By now your body should look better and your core should be strong enough to attempt the exercises.

 This is similar to recovery, except it’s longer and more complete.
 After the intensity that precedes it, Max recovery days will seem like a piece of cake.